cmayor314/node-red-subflows-FFT-dashboard_ui/README.md

 ## FFT Buffer Filled

-  The percentage shown is the amount of data in the buffer before calculations are accurate.
+  The percentage shown is the amount of data in the buffer before the calculations shown are accurate.
   It is feedback for my impatient user (me).

-  Until the data buffer on which the FFT is filled, the rest of the buffer has been padded with zeros.
+  Until the data buffer (used by the FFT) is filled with data, the rest of the buffer has been padded with zeros.

   When the sub-flow is freshly started, none of the calculations shown are accurate because